 Neely has been a lecturer in religion and the humanities at the University of South Carolina-Upstate and Wofford College.

-His writing may be found here.
+His writing and publications may be found here.